 The Lariat is the newspaper of Cooper City High School in South Florida.
 We are entirely student run and are dedicated to giving students a voice.
 We believe that the skills learned in journalism go far beyond reporting and into life, giving staff members the tools they need to make positive change in the world.

 Like any publication, The Lariat has guidelines and procedures that must be followed to ensure quality content.

 While we try our hardest to find multiple reliable sources and fact check information, we understand that sometimes errors slip through in the editing process.
 As part of our goal to stay accountable our readership, any complaints about factual errors may be directed to our contact us page, which has a form that allows for a direct message.
 All incidents will be investigated and the proper action will be taken.

 All articles marked “opinion” reflect the views of the author.
 All articles marked “editorial” reflect the views of the publication.
-Because most of our editorials are written by a single author after a publication discussion and consensus, we do give the author’s name in the byline.
 Opinion articles that are deemed to be hate speech by multiple editors will not be published.
-While we believe in the right to free speech, we do not believe in the right to belittle, harm, or marginalize others.
+While we believe in the right to free speech, we do not believe in the right to belittle, harm or marginalize others.

 The Lariat works to ensure that all material has a distinct purpose and journalistic integrity.
 In doing so, we welcome constant communication with our readers.

 All articles ought to add to a discourse that matters to our readers.
 Whether that’s simply informing readers about an upcoming club event or doing a more in-depth feature analysis on a larger issue, we try our best to ensure that all material is relevant to the student body of Cooper City High School.